New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - New England has four wins against the spread in eight games this year.

-- This season, the Patriots have two ATS wins in four games as a favorite of 3.5 points or more.
+- The Patriots have covered the spread twice this season when favored by 3.5 points or more (in four chances).

-- New England's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- New England's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- New England is 3-2 against the spread and 4-1 overall in games when it puts up more than 19.9 points.
+- New England is 3-2 against the spread and 4-1 overall this season when the team scores more than 19.9 points.

-- When New England piles up more than 295.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- When New England piles up over 295.6 yards, the team is 2-4 against the spread and 3-3 overall.

-- The Patriots have turned the ball over 12 times this season, four more turnovers than the Panthers have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Panthers.